CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 For an Object file in the scene description, it may be given the type “mesh.”
 Their transformation parameters act the same way, but you may also specify a “FILE” string.
 This can be the path to an `.obj` file, or a `.gltf` file (the latter of which must be in the same place as its assets).

 This loads all the file’s triangles into our data structures, and can then be rendered sensibly.
-If they have material characteristics, they are currently ignored.
-(TODO: fix this, or cut line)
+As of now, no material characteristics are loaded in; however, textures are recognized for `.gltf` files.

 #### Bounding Volume